vrothberg/moby/man/dockerd.8.md

   Path to the userland proxy binary.

 **--userns-remap**=*default*|*uid:gid*|*user:group*|*user*|*uid*
   Enable user namespaces for containers on the daemon.
-Specifying "default" will cause a new user and group to be created to handle UID and GID range remapping for the user namespace mappings used for contained processes.
 Specifying a user (or uid) and optionally a group (or gid) will cause the daemon to lookup the user and group's subordinate ID ranges for use as the user namespace mappings for contained processes.
-These user and groups must be created in the subuid(5) or subgid(5) files prior to enablement.
+These user and groups must be created in the subuid(5) and subgid(5) files prior to enablement.

 # SIGNATURE VERIFICATION